History of the Scots language: Pre-literary Scots

 The nature of early forms of the language are obscure due to Viking plundering and destruction, Edward I of England's removal of the national records and their subsequent loss, the destruction of the monasteries in border warfare, and vandalism during the Reformation.
 It is difficult to assess whether Scots descends largely from the Northumbrian Old English of Lothian or the Anglo-Danish of Yorkshire introduced some four hundred years later, which would explain the Norse elements in Early Scots which are lacking in Northumbrian Old English.
-According to linguist Paul Johnston, Scots descends "from a radically restructured, Norse-influence Northumbrian going back to the Danelaw proper as much as from the original dialects of the Bernician settlers."
-Further Scandinavian influence could have come about through Scotland's trade contacts with Norway.
-Current insights into pre-literary Scots stem largely from place-names, archaeology and a few words in Latin documents.
+According to linguist Paul Johnston, Scots descends "from a radically restructured, Norse-influenced Northumbrian going back to the Danelaw proper as much as from the original dialects of the Bernician settlers."
+Robert McColl Millar argues that Scots originated as a koiné of the varieties of English spoken in Bernicia and the Danelaw that had been brought to the new burghs.